Artemkulish/Demo_3/README.md

 # Deploy of multi-service Java application

 # Project description
-Implement automatic creation of environment for the multi-service Java application including:
+Implement automatic creation of docker environment for the multi-service Java application including:
 - Load Balancer;
 - Hosting server;
 - Separate containers for each service;